- Overview of Organization and Services:

 Training to professional and parents on a variety of topics related to early childhood trauma, domestic and community violence and intervention

-Referrals to CWVP come from a variety of sources, including the police, health and mental health providers, Head Start and other early childhood programs, schools, attorneys, shelters for battered women, court-sponsored victim programs and the families themselves.
-Referral criteria include:
+Referrals to the Child Witness to Violence Project come from a variety of sources, including the police, health and mental health providers, Head Start and other early childhood programs, schools, attorneys, domestic violence shelters, court-sponsored victim programs and families themselves.

 The child must be 8 years old or younger

-The child must have witnessed or been affected by an act of significant violence
+The child must have witnessed an act of significant violence

 If the child’s primary reason for referral does not meet the criteria for our program we will help to refer the child to other programs.